rocket-pool/RPIPs/RPIPs/RPIP-46.md

    3. pDAO (`rocketClaimDAO`) allocation SHALL be set to 95%
    4. oDAO (`rocketClaimTrustedNode`) allocation SHALL be set to 5%
 2. There SHALL be the following defined shares with settings: `node_operator_commission_share`, `voter_share`, `surplus_share`
-   1. `node_operator_commission_share`: each NO receives this percentage of commission from the borrowed ETH on validators they run.
+   1. `node_operator_commission_share`: each NO receives this percentage of the commission from the borrowed ETH on validators they run.
 Unlike the remainder of the shares, this is _not_ a protocol revenue (ie, it is not socialized).
    2. `voter_share`: each NO receives a share of revenue based on the vote-eligible RPL staked to their megapool.
 The overall voter share of revenue is based on the setting, and each NO receives a proportion of that based on `vote_eligible_RPL_in_their_megapool/total_vote_eligible_RPL_in_megapools`.
    3. `surplus_share`: this share of revenue is used to distribute revenue beyond that used for protocol operation (such as the shares above)
 3. `reth_commission` SHALL be defined as the sum of all defined shares that have settings